tldr-pages/tldr/pages/osx/readlink.md

 > Follow symlinks and get symlink information.
 > More information: <https://www.gnu.org/software/coreutils/readlink>.

-- Get the actual file to which the symlink points:
+- Print the actual full path to which the symlink points:

 `readlink {{filename}}`